Dr. Robert Malone Explains What’s Really Happening at the CDC

 And now back to the interview.

-And maybe why don't you chart for me a little bit of the process of getting here?
+And maybe, why don't you chart for me a little bit of the process of getting here?

-Because you know, this didn't come out of the blue.
+Because, you know, this didn't come out of the blue.

-There was uh a whole lot of activity.
+There was a whole lot of activity.

 What catalyzed this?

-Uh no one else did.
+No one else did.

 The facility itself was not breached.

-So five weeks of paid leave for the traumatic event of bullets being sprayed in downtown Atlanta against their uh workplace.
+So five weeks of paid leave for the traumatic event of bullets being sprayed in downtown Atlanta against their workplace.

 I'm doing this because Bobby wants me to.

-Uh and then in the that happened in the context of what's been about seven weeks of slow walking of the uh ACIP subcommittee working group on the coronavirus vaccines,
+And then that happened in the context of what's been about seven weeks of slow walking of the ACIP subcommittee working group on the coronavirus vaccines, attempting to get CDC senior leadership to authorize what's called a terms of reference statement.

-attempting to get CDC senior leadership to authorize uh what's called a terms of reference statement, which uh for those of you that are not federal bureaucrats, you might just call it a scope of work.
+which for those of you that are not federal bureaucrats, you might just call it a scope of work.

-Uh I infer this.
+I infer this.

+And by the way, I just need to give the disclaimer, Jan.
 I'm speaking in my personal capacity, not as a member of the Centers for Disease Control and Prevention or the Advisory Committee on Immunization Practices, or as a special government employee, or as a representative of the U.S. government.

 My opinions are my own in this interview.